gagle/node-argp/README.md

 		.footer ("Random footer")
 		//Display a contact email at the end of the help message .email ("a@b.c")
-		//Configure the body part: options, groups and text .body (function (body){
+		//Configure the body part: options, arguments, groups and text .body (function (body){
 			//The configuration has an insertion order
 			body